Show Me Heaven: Critical reception

-Larry Flick from Billboard viewed Arena's version of "Show Me Heaven" as "a stirring rendition".
+Larry Flick from Billboard magazine named Arena's version of "Show Me Heaven" as "a stirring rendition".
 He stated that "Arena has the voice and attitude to match the bombast of McKee's performance, but she wisely opts for a slow and stylish ascension to the song's requisite thunderclap climax.
 Actually, Arena sounds like a baby Celine Dion throughout much of this fine single—which is not necessarily a bad thing."
 Daina Darzin from Cash Box said it "suggests Arena is more like Australia’s answer to Mariah Carey.
 Her lush, gently crescendoing take on Maria McKee’s 1990 hit should impact Adult Contemporary stations like that giant spaceship in the previews of Independence Day."
 James Masterton for Dotmusic felt that Arena's version "stays fairly faithful to the original, the powerful song suiting her voice quite well.
 Having said that it fails to add much to the song, a good though it is, the track is unlikely to emulate the feats of the original."
 Pan-European magazine Music & Media described it as "soulful", noting that it "has a Whitney Houston style intro, but very soon Miss Arena makes it clear that her own voice is much warmer, a fact emphasised by the gospel harmonies of the background singers."